This glossary includes general terms and technical terms that are specific to KubeSphere.

-The channel to receive notification, such as email, wechat work, slack, webhook, etc.
+The channel to receive notifications, such as email, WeChat Work, Slack and webhook.

 A KubeSphere Route is a Kubernetes Ingress.

-Before creating a route, you need to enable the Internet access gateway which forwards the request to the corresponding backend service.
+Before creating a route, you need to enable the Internet access gateway which forwards requests to the corresponding backend service.